5436 Peru St. #1

 Chapters are managed by Officers elected by chapter members at the April meeting of the chapter.

-Today, AMRA is 26,000 members strong, and growing.
+Today, AMRA is strong and growing.
 AMRA has members in all states and Chapters in the Departments of Florida, New York and Texas.
 In response to the desire of Members-At-Large to form chapters in their local areas, the National Board of Directors embarked upon a chapter formation initiative.
 At the present time, there are seventeen (17) AMRA members in various stages of forming new chapters in the following states: Florida , Georgia, New Jersey, Oklahoma, South Carolina, New York, Texas, Virginia , Minnesota, West Virginia, Washington and Alabama.
 Local Chapters and their members are the “face of AMRA” in their communities.
-Members participate in monthly meetings and social events, the presentation of the Robert J. Jock LEAP Award to an Outstanding JROTC Cadet, and the promotion of AMRA’s SGM Douglas R. Drum Memorial Scholarship program, in addition to following local and state legislative issues of importance to retirees and taking appropriate action.
+Members participate in monthly meetings and social events, the presentation of the Robert J. Jock LEAP Award to an Outstanding JROTC Cadet, and the promotion of AMRA’s Scholarship Program, in addition to following local and state legislative issues of importance to retirees and taking appropriate action.